Our Mission, News, Notices

 Santa Monica Housing Authority 2015 Draft Administrative Plan

-The City Council/Housing Authority Board of the City of Santa Monica will hold a public hearing to receive comment and adopt proposed revisions to the Santa Monica Housing Authority's Administrative Plan.
+The City Council/Housing Authority Board of the City of Santa Monica will hold a public hearing to receive comment and adopt proposed revisions to the Santa Monica Housing Authority's Administrative Plan & Annual Plan.
 The Administrative Plan establishes oversight policies to operate the Santa Monica Housing Authority's (HA) housing rental subsidy programs in a manner consistent with the U.S. Department of Housing and Urban Development regulations.
-The draft Administrative Plan is now posted for review during the 45-day public comment period ending March 6, 2015.
-Please send your written comments to: ATTN: Administrative Plan, 1901 Main St, Ste A, Santa Monica, CA 90405.
-Click here to view the draft Plan.
+The draft Administrative Plan & Annual Plan is now posted for review during the 45-day public comment period ending March 6, 2015.
+Please send your written comments to: ATTN: Administrative/Annual Plan, 1901 Main St, Ste A, Santa Monica, CA 90405.
+Click here to view the draft Plans.

 The Nifty 50: California Reasonable Accommodations and Modifications in Housing